 The linearity of the Tile Calorimeter's EM response can be characterized by the ratio of the signal (in pC) to the beam energy (in GeV) over a range of electron beam energies.
-This is shown in the left panel of Fig. 23 for three different barrel modules and for energies in the range of 10 to 180 GeV; the angle of incidence of the electron beam is $\theta{\rm TB} = 20^{\circ}$.
-In obtaining these ratios care was taken to use the precise value of the electron beam energy seen by the modules; this was calculated using the actual settings of the beam line's bending magnets and collimators, and taking into account the upstream bremsstrahlung losses at each beam energy.
+This is shown in the left panel of Fig. 23 for three different barrel modules and for energies in the range of 10-180 GeV; the angle of incidence of the electron beam is $\theta{TB}=20^\circ$.
+In obtaining these ratios care was taken to use the precise value of the electron beam energy seen by the modules; this was calculated using the actual settings of the beam-line's bending magnets and collimators, and taking into account the upstream bremsstrahlung losses at each beam energy.
 The differences with respect to the nominal beam energy were up to 0.5%.
 No correction was made to the data for the mean energy loss in the TileCal iron front plate, which is 1 cm thick (0.6 X_0).
 However, this material is included in the Monte Carlo description of the calorimeter and its influence on the energy dependence of the response can be seen in the solid line in the right panel of Fig. 23.

 The considerable spread of calibration constants shown in Fig. 23 can be mostly attributed to the local variations of optical response that generate the spread of cell calibration constants discussed previously.
 Similarly to what was shown in Section 4.2.4, this was demonstrated with a specific simulation in which all the individual tile responses of the same previously mentioned module (JINR-55) were introduced into the Monte Carlo code.
-The results of this simulation are displayed in the right panel of Fig. 23, where the responses for five beam impact points spaced by 1 period (18 mm) along the Z-axis are given.
+The results of this simulation are displayed in the right panel of Fig. 23, where the responses for five beam impact points spaced by one period (18 mm) along the Z-axis are given.
 In the plot one can also see the linearity of an ideal module, in which all tiles have the same response.
 From the simulation one can draw the following conclusions:

-- Even in an ideal module the EM response displays a small nonlinearity of about 0.5% from 10 GeV to 180 GeV.
-This is mainly due to the iron front plate. - The tile-to-tile variations make it hard to detect intrinsic deviations from the linearity of the response to electrons unless one can reproducibly aim the electron beam into the same calorimeter points with an error of less than 1
+- Even in an ideal module the EM response displays a small nonlinearity of about 0.5% from 10 to 180 GeV.
+This is mainly due to the iron front plate. - The tile-to-tile variations make it hard to detect intrinsic deviations from the linearity of the response to electrons unless one can reproducibly aim the electron beam into the same calorimeter points with an error of less than 1 cm.
+If the beam impact point were the same at all energies the nonlinearity would be within 2% whereas if the impact point is different at different energies the nonlinearity increases to about 3%.